-Our Independent Dog Welfare Visitors have continued throughout 2019- 2020 to provide essential and robust scrutiny of the care and treatment of police dogs, ensuring that procedures are ethical, humane and transparent in accordance with the Animal Welfare Act 2006.
-I am pleased that across Hertfordshire, Bedfordshire and Cambridgeshire we have a scheme in place that gives the public confidence and reassurance that this important function is being carried out effectively.
+Our Independent Dog Welfare Visitors adapted to the challenging circumstances of 2020/21, continuing to provide essential and robust scrutiny of the care and treatment of police dogs, ensuring that procedures are ethical, humane and transparent in accordance with the Animal Welfare Act 2006.

+Across Hertfordshire, Bedfordshire and Cambridgeshire, we continue to have an effective and transparent scheme in place that gives the public confidence and reassurance that police dogs are being well cared for.